Getting Started¤

 Run the core model:

-- After having solved the model you can print, export and manipulate the solution using commands of the library.
+- After solving the model, you can print, export and manipulate the solution using library commands.

 # Access results results_core.variables['TotalCost']